 - Praslin to La Digue, the ferry takes 20 minutes and costs around 15€ (17$) one way and 30€ (34$) return/per person.

 Flight Between Mahé and Praslin Islands

-A flight between Mahé and Praslin might be a good idea, especially during the southeast monsoon season when the current can be a little rough and the ferry journey might get unpleasent.
+A flight between Mahé and Praslin might be a good idea, especially during the southeast monsoon season when the current can be a little rough and the ferry journey might get unpleasant.
 AirSeychelles operates the flight, and the fares may vary depending on the travel date and booking date.
-We bought the tickets two months before our journey and we paid 65€ (73$) one way/per person.
-The Twin Otter aircraft used for this flight is relatively small (around 20 seats) and the trip takes no more than 20-minute.
+We bought the tickets two months before our journey, and we paid 65€ (73$) one way/per person.
+The Twin Otter aircraft used for this flight is relatively small (around 20 seats), and the trip takes no more than 20-minute.

 Accommodations in Seychelles will be the most expensive thing, after the flight tickets.
-Avoid the resorts and go for the most affordable options: self-catering villas with a sleeping area, a kitchen, a bathroom and a terrace.
-This type of accommodation can be a great way of cutting costs by preparing your meal if you wish so or serving some takeaways and a rum on your terrace.
-Some of the accommodation will even offer breakfast: fruits, smoothies, homemade jams and pastry, yoghurt, cereals and sometimes even sandwiches.
+Avoid the resorts and go for the most affordable options: self-catering villas with a sleeping area, a kitchen, a bathroom, and a terrace.
+This accommodation type can be a great way of cutting costs by preparing your meal if you wish so or serving some takeaways and a rum on your terrace.
+Some of the accommodations will even offer breakfast: fruits, smoothies, homemade jams and pastry, yogurt, cereals, and sometimes even sandwiches.

 Prices both on AirBnb.com and Booking.com tend to be around 80€-90€-100€ (89$-100$-111$)/night/accommodation.

 Shopping & Food

 Meals out are usually more than 20€ (23$) per person, so eating wise might reduce the costs!
 We’ve only been once at a restaurant in Praslin, and we were served frozen fish!
 Such a shame!
 After this episode, we only ate like locals, from Takeaways!